 NOTE: Either directly (e.g. an in-line template) or by means of a typed TTCN-3 object (e.g. via a constant, variable, formal parameter, etc.).

+uninitialized: a value or template is uninitialized as long as no explicit or implicit content initialization has occurred.

 unqualified name: unqualified name of a TTCN-3 element is its name without any qualification

 user-defined type: type that is defined by subtyping of a basic type or declaring a structured type